kreuzwerker/terraform-provider-docker/docs/resources/registry_image.md

 <!-- Bug: Type and Name are switched -->
 # docker_registry_image (Resource)

-Manages the lifecycle of docker image/tag in a registry means it can store one or more version of specific docker images and identified by their tags.
+Manages the lifecycle of docker image/tag in a registry.

 ## Example Usage

-To be able to update an image itself when an updated image arrives.

 ```terraform
 resource "docker_registry_image" "helloworld" {